Tiny Vipers: Return and recent work

 After an extended hiatus from recording, Tiny Vipers returned in 2017 with the album Laughter on Ba Da Bing Records.
 Released on May 5, 2017, while Fortino was simultaneously studying to become an engineer, the record marked a departure from her earlier acoustic work, incorporating electronic elements and synthetic textures.
 NPR described the album as a “synthetic hymnal,” noting its experimental approach and Fortino's continued exploration of existential themes.

-After a second recording hiatus, Tiny Vipers returned in 2024 with a new EP titled American Prayer released by LEITER.
-The release highlights her evolving sound while staying true to the haunting, minimalistic style that has defined her work.
-The EP has been praised for its introspective lyrics and atmospheric production, offering listeners a glimpse into the more personal side of Fortino's creative journey.
+After a second hiatus from recording, Tiny Vipers returned with a new EP in 2024 titled American Prayer released by LEITER.
+The release reflected an evolving sound while remaining consistent with the haunting, minimalistic style defining her oeuvre.
+The EP has been praised for the depth of its lyrics and its atmospheric production, offering listeners a glimpse into a personal side of Fortino's creative journey.

 Fortino has also directed music videos, including one in 2023 for a single by Profit Prison titled "Sophia".

 Tiny Vipers released Tormentor in October 2025, Fortino's fourth album under the moniker and the first Tiny Vipers album in eight years.
+Tormentor is a full LP that includes songs featured in the EP American Prayer as well as newly released material.

+Fortino describes the album as telling the stories of her life.

+It blends Tiny Viper's early raw acoustic sound with the aesthetic of her later ambient works.

+The cultural webzine Addict Culture described tracks on the album as alternatively strange, moving, beautiful, and feverish.

+Tormentor was funded entirely by Fortino and released independent of a record label.

 Musical style

 Tiny Vipers' music is characterized by its minimalist approach, with Fortino often performing solo with just a guitar and her voice.
-Her songs are deeply introspective, weaving narratives that explore themes of loneliness, loss, and the passage of time.
-Over the years, she has expanded her sound to include ambient and electronic influences, pushing the boundaries of traditional folk music.
+Her lyrics explore themes of loneliness, loss, and the passage of time.
+Over the years, her sound has included ambient and electronic influences, pushing the boundaries of traditional folk music.